 - Culture.
 We strive to establish Knowledge as a core part of every lawyer's role, engaging actively with all lawyers in the Firm and encouraging them to share their own knowhow and expertise with colleagues as openly as possible.
 We also adopt a "one team" culture within the Knowledge Community across the network, ensuring that all team members are aligned with our global strategy and approach.
 Our content must be local, but our systems, policies and processes should, wherever possible, be global.

-You will report to Lead Knowledge Lawyer for Group.
+This role will report directly to the Lead Knowledge Lawyer for the Group.

-Your key relationships are the partners and lawyers in the Group, as well as practice group lawyers who have expertise relevant to the Group.
+The key relationships of this role are the partners and lawyers in the Group, as well as practice group lawyers who have expertise relevant to the Group.
 You will receive day-to-day project assignments and overall direction from the Group's Lead Knowledge Lawyer as well as the Group's chair and steering committee.

 You must liaise closely with other members of the Professional and Business Services team – especially within the Knowledge function – to ensure that Knowledge projects and initiatives are carried out consistently with the firm’s overall business objectives and its Knowledge strategy.